Gabbro Texture, Composition and Uses

 Vugs are small to medium irregular cavities, pores, or voids in rocks often lined with mineral crystals whose composition differs

-Amygdales are small, round, or almond-shaped vesicles partly or fully filled with secondary minerals common in mostly volcanic or extrusive
+Amygdales are small, round, or almond-shaped vesicles partly or fully filled with secondary minerals mostly common in volcanic or extrusive

 Amygdaloidal basalts are basalt rocks with vesicles partially or fully filled with secondary minerals.
 The filled vesicles are called amygdales,